openSUSE/news-o-o/_posts/2011-07-23-opensuse-weekly-news-issue-185-is-out.markdown

         part of the partnership we are granting Xamarin a broad intellectual property license."
         (...)

-
+â€

+â€œ

         [ZDNet/Steven J. Vaughan-Nichols: Top Five Linux Contributor: Microsoft](http://www.zdnet.com/blog/open-source/top-five-linux-contributor-microsoft/9254)

 Cats and dogs; apples and oranges; Linux and Microsoft.
 Two of these three things do not
         go together.
-Would you believe that Microsoft”yes Microsoft”was the fifth largest contributor to the soon to be releasedÂ [Linux 3.0 kernel](http://www.zdnet.com/blog/open-source/new-name-same-linux/9016)?
+Would you believe that Microsoftâ€”yes Microsoftâ€”was the fifth largest contributor to the soon to be releasedÂ [Linux 3.0 kernel](http://www.zdnet.com/blog/open-source/new-name-same-linux/9016)?
 Believe it.